Too much self-tanning lotion? Orange gator puzzles residents

-HANAHAN, S.C. — No one seems to know why there’s an orange alligator in a pond near Charleston.
+HANAHAN, S.C.
+(AP) — No one seems to know why there’s an orange alligator in a pond near Charleston.

 Residents joke the gator used too much self-tanning lotion.
 Or maybe it’s a fan of the Clemson Tigers, who are known for their orange colors.